 I am mostly found in San Francisco.
 Contact me by email at email@example.com.

 Mostly what I do is write and record music for digital media, operating as skyHi Digital.

 Current resume [PDF].

-Red7 designs and develops PHP and WordPress-powered web sites with interconnected services.
+My business thru 2015 designed and developed web sites with interconnected services.

 CyberSpark is a project of Red7 in human rights and free speech.